NTT-DATA-Cloud-Transformation/cfn-github-3rd-party-resource/doc_source/update-github-repo.md

 	Indicates whether the GitHub repository is a public repository.
 If so, you choose who can see and commit to this repository.
 	Required: No
 	Type: Boolean
 	Update requires: Update with No Interruption

-_RepositoryOwner_

-	The GitHub user name for the owner of the GitHub repository to be created.
-If this repository should be owned by a GitHub organization, provide its name.
-	Required: No
-	Type: String
-	Update requires: Update with No Interruption

  _OrganizationName_